neelpatelshah/fANTasyfootball/README.md

-# fANTady football is in it's 3rd season
+# fANTasy football is in it's 3rd season

 the best dang fantasy league on the planet.